Polygol/polygol.github.io/README.md

 Gurapp can extend your Polygol experience.
 The GitHub repository for each application are seperate from the `polygol.github.io` GitHub repository.

 # Running Locally
-Applications: You must download the Gurapps from each GitHub repository and place them in the root directory in order for Gurapps to work correctly with Gurasuraisu locally.
+Applications: You must download the Gurapps from each GitHub repository and place them in the root directory in order for Gurapps to work correctly with Polygol locally.
 Assets: You must edit the directory path in the code, since every path assumes that the asset is in root.

 # Documentation